pandemanish/Leadpages-Coding-Challenge/README.md

 ## Running Tests
 To run tests:
-1. Run the command `pytest` to run the tests
+- Run the command `pytest` to run the tests
-2. Logs stored in logs/info.log file